powerman/alpine-runit-volume/README.md

 ```

 Syslog service is enabled by default (unless you'll run your app as PID 1)
-and save logs into `/var/log/`.
+and save logs into `SYSLOG_DIR`.
 You can configure maximum log size and
 amount of old rotated log files (10 x 1MB files by default) and other
 features (duplicating selected log records to docker log, sending to
 network syslog by UDP, etc.) using